Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

 \subsubsection{Timewise Self-Attention}

-The motivation behind using timewise self-attention is to allow the model to learn global features through the time dimension, overcoming the locality of CNNs.
+The motivation behind using timewise self-attention is to allow the model to learn global features in the time dimension, overcoming the locality of CNNs.
 The use of attention would allow the model to analyze similarities between different segment pairs in time, a feature that could intuitively be highly beneficial for the task of inpainting.
-The latent features are two-dimensional (time and frequency), but since the idea is to apply attention only through time, and not in frequency, this requires some modifications with respect to a basic self-attention mechanism \cite{vaswani2017attention}.
+The latent features are two-dimensional (time and frequency), but since the idea is to apply attention only through time and not in frequency, some modifications are required with respect to the basic self-attention mechanism \cite{vaswani2017attention}.

 Fig.~\ref{fig:attention} presents the functionality of the timewise self-attention block.
-In order to reduce an unfeasible computational complexity, we introduce a linear projection before the self-attention mechanism.
-This reduces the number of channels, which can be quite large (up to 256) to only a few attention heads (set to eight in this work).
-For each head, the queries $Q$ and keys $K$ are computed with a linear layer, which sees the frequency dimension as the feature dimension.
+In order to reduce the otherwise unfeasible computational complexity, we introduce a $1\times1$ convolution before the self-attention mechanism.
+This reduces the number of channels, which can be quite large (up to 256), to only a few attention heads (set to eight in this work).
+For each head, the queries $Q$ and keys $K$ are computed with a linear layer that sees the frequency dimension as the feature dimension.
 A timewise attention mask is computed via standard dot-product attention, and is later applied to the values $V$.
 In order to preserve the structure in the frequency dimension, we do not apply any processing to the values $V$, apart from the timewise attention.
-Finally, a linear projection is applied at the output to expand the reduced number of heads to the original channel size.
+Finally, another $1\times1$ convolution is applied at the output to expand the reduced number of heads to the original channel size.

+Note that, as implemented in this work, the use of timewise self-attention breaks the translation-equivariant property of fully convolutional networks, rendering the model unsuitable for processing sequences of different lengths than the one used during training.
+If one wishes to process a longer sequence, a segment-by-segment approach with a fixed segment length can be applied.